SparkDevNetwork/Rock/.github/PULL_REQUEST_TEMPLATE.md

-# Context
-_What is the problem you encountered that lead to you creating this pull request?_

 # Goal
-_What will this pull request achieve and how will this fix the problem?_
+_What will this pull request achieve?_

-# Strategy
-_How have you implemented your solution?_

-# Possible Implications
+# Environment
-_What could this change potentially impact?
-Are there any security considerations?
-Where could this potentially affect backwards compatibility?_
+_What server or branch is this code designed for?_

-# Screenshots
+# Migrations
-_Provide us some screenshots if your pull request either alters existing UI or provides new UI.
-Arrows and labels are helpful._
+_Does this pull request involve migrations?_